mikeizbicki/cmc-csci040/README.md

 ## Collaboration Policy

-You are encouraged to discuss all labs, projects, and quizzes with other students, subject to the following constraints:
+You are encouraged to discuss all labs and projects with other students, subject to the following constraints:

 1. you must be the person typing in all code for your assignments, and